CentoXome® – Turning Years Into Days

 Case study: Diagnosis of primary coenzyme Q10 deficiency-4

-CentoXome MOx Trio – Index, Positive Secondary and Additional Findings
+CentoXome MOx Trio – Index, Positive Main and Secondary Findings, and with Carriership Findings